googleprojectzero/functionsimsearch/README.md

 ./addsinglefunctionstoindex -format=PE -input=~/sources/mpengine/engine/mpengine.dll -index=./function_search.index -function_address=0x40deadb
 ```

-Disassemble the specified input file, disassemble the file, then find the function
+Disassemble the specified input file, then find the function
 at the specified address and at it to the search index.
 Incurs the full cost of
 disassembling the entire executable, so use with care.